Rei-3/classrecord-app/README.md

-Shhiiii cuh made this in 4 days
+Dont Copy: Made this in 4 days